 The toolbar comes with the following tabs that feature:

-- Info : Main informations about controller, route, action and store.
+- Info: Main information about controller, route, action, and store.
 Search on core config data.
 Dedicated tab output for local and global phpinfo.

-- Profile : View current observers, all events dispatched, collections and models loaded, plugins instanciated
+- Profile: View current observers, all events dispatched, collections and models loaded, plugins instantiated

 - Logs : Display log files with ability to reset these files